killop/anything_about_game/README.md

 #### Scriptable Object
+* [PaddleGameSO](https://github.com/UnityTechnologies/PaddleGameSO) A demo project to showcase design patterns and game architecture using ScriptableObjects
 * [ScriptableObjectCollection](https://github.com/brunomikoski/ScriptableObjectCollection) The ScriptableObjectCollection exists to help you deal with scriptable objects without losing your sanity!
 Its a set of tools that will make your life a lot easier.
 * [unity-atoms](https://github.com/AdamRamberg/unity-atoms) - Tiny modular pieces utilizing the power of Scriptable Objects
 * [SoCreator](https://github.com/NullTale/SoCreator) ScriptableObject creation menu